Clinical-Genomics/genmod/README.md

 - By default the relative cadd scores is annotated with 'CADD=score', there is also an alternative to annotate with the raw cadd scores using the `--cadd_raw` flag.
 In this case a info field 'CADD_raw=score'.
 - If your VCF is already annotated with VEP, use `-vep/--vep`
 - If data is phased use `-phased/--phased`
-- If you want to allow compound pairs in intronic regions to use `-gene/--whole_gene`
 - If you want canonical splice site region to be bigger than 2 base pairs on each side of the exons, use `-splice/--splice_padding <integer>`
 - The `-strict/--strict` flag tells **genmod** to only annotate genetic models if they are proved by the data.
 If a variant is not called in a family member it will not be annotated.